MooersLab/pymolsnips/README.md

 <h3 name="LightTable"> Light Table (Universal) </h3>

-[Light Table](http://lighttable.com/) is a highly extendable and malleable text editor that is written in ClojureScript, a programming language for the web that is dialect of Lisp and that has a powerful macro system.
+[Light Table](http://lighttable.com/) is a highly malleable text editor that is written in ClojureScript, a programming language for the web that is dialect of Lisp and that has a powerful macro system.
 Those that have dabbled in emacs will recognize the syntax of the settings in behavior files which remind me of emacs init files.
 Light Table is like a GUI version of emacs.
 It has very an attractive, uncluttered GIU.